akka/alpakka/docs/src/main/paradox/file.md

 the end of the file, it will then poll the file for changes and emit new changes as they are written to the file (unless there is backpressure).

-When there are no new changes, a second timer is initiated to check if the file still exists.
-When the file no longer exists then the `FileTailSource` will complete.
-The file check timer uses the same interval as the timer to check for new changes in the file.

 A very common use case is combining reading bytes with parsing the bytes into lines, therefore `FileTailSource` contains a few factory methods to create a source that parses the bytes into lines and emits those.